GoekeLab/m6anet/README.md

 See our documentation [here](https://m6anet.readthedocs.io/)!

+### Getting help
+We appreciate your feedback and questions!
+You can report any error or suggestion related to m6Anet as an issue on [github](https://github.com/GoekeLab/m6anet/issues).
+If you have questions related to the manuscript, data, or any general comment or suggestion please use the [Discussions](https://github.com/GoekeLab/m6anet/discussions).

+Thank you!
 ### Citing m6Anet

 If you use m6Anet in your research, please use the following DOI for citation: